davidrhoden/davidrhoden-basic-netlify/timeline/little-richard-tom-snyder-1997.md

 ---
 title: I saw Little Richard on Tom Snyder's show.
 date: 1997-01-17T23:00:00.000Z
-summary: I saw this live when it was first aired.
 excerpt: I saw this live when it was first aired.
 category: rock
 image: /static/img/timeline/little-richard-tom-snyder-jan-11-1997.png